jbush001/NyuziToolchain/README.md

 * The toolchain is installed into /usr/local/llvm-nyuzi/
 * The triple for this target is 'nyuzi-'.
-* There are also bits of an autoconf based build system in this project.
-It doesn't work.
-* Using sudo on make install as described leaves files with root ownership in the build directory.
+* Using sudo on make install as described may leave files with root ownership in the build directory.
 This causes cryptic build errors later when building as non-root.
 Doing 'sudo chown -R &#x60;whoami&#x60; .' in the build directory will fix this.